Inheritance Act Claims

 What will constitute "reasonable provision" will depend on the circumstances; therefore, it is hard to define it.
 For anyone other than a spouse or civil partner, the question of reasonableness will depend in part on what provision the deceased made for them during their lifetime.

-For example, if the potential claimant was a niece of the deceased, and the deceased had been paying their mortgage for the past 10 years, reasonable financial provision may be the amount it would take to pay off the mortgage.
+For example, if the potential claimant was a niece of the deceased, and the deceased had been paying their mortgage for the past 10 years, a reasonable financial provision may be the amount it would take to pay off the mortgage.

-A common example is where a couple have been living together in a property owned by the deceased.
+A typical example is where a couple have been living together in a property owned by the deceased.
 Reasonable financial provision in such circumstances may be that the partner has the right to occupy the property for the remainder of their life, or that they receive a gift of cash sufficient for them to purchase an alternative property.

 What sort of provision might the Court award?